antimof/UxPlay/README.txt

 less.
 To change the name *audiodump*, use -admp \[n\] *filename*.

 **-d** Enable debug output.
 Note: this does not show GStreamer error or debug messages.
-To see GStreamer error error and warning messages, set the environment variable GST\_DEBUG with "export GST\_DEBUG=2" before running uxplay.
+To see GStreamer error and warning messages, set the environment variable GST\_DEBUG with "export GST\_DEBUG=2" before running uxplay.
 To see GStreamer debug messages, set GST\_DEBUG=4;
 increase this to see even more of the GStreamer inner workings.